HOLY DOOR QUEBEC 2014… and 2016!

 A SIMPLE AND RICH PILGRIMAGE, ACCESSIBLE BY ALL, HERE, IN QUEBEC

-The Holy Door is closed and sealed since December 28, 2014.
+The Holy Door of Notre-Dame de Québec, inaugurated in 2014, was reopened in honor of the year of Mercy, from December 8, 2015 to November 20, 2016.
 The next time that it will be opened will be at the next Catholic Church’s jubilee (normally in 2025), or possibly when the Quebec Diocese celebrates its establishment (2024).

 Even closed, the Holy Door remains a destination for pilgrimages and reflection.

 A bit of history…